- ホーム

 Full Description

-Based on the author's doctoral research on two Anglican networks, New Wine and Holy Trinity Brompton, this study explores, through participant observation and interviews, why church leaders believe that this is a positive development, and evaluates the wisdom of this position, its relationship with postmodern culture and the spirit of the age, and its effectiveness in long-term formation for discipleship.
-This volume offers some practical suggestions about the combining of Anglican liturgy and contemporary Christian praise and worship music towards more effective evangelism and discipleship.
+Based on his research on two Charismatic Anglican networks, New Wine and Holy Trinity Brompton, Leach explores why church leaders believe that this is a positive development, evaluates the wisdom of this position, its relationship with postmodern culture and the spirit of the age, and its effectiveness in long-term formation for discipleship.
+This volume offers some practical suggestions for the combining of Anglican liturgy and contemporary Christian praise and worship music towards more effective evangelism and discipleship.

 Contents